 It occurred to me that when my head gets mired on the Road to Beaumont, the past becomes like a lead weight pulling me down and giving me a defensive attitude.
 The chip on the shoulder.
 There are plenty of folks with a chip on their shoulder, and none of them are pleasant although some can be fun and entertaining at times.
 A Klingon with a chip on her shoulder is not pleasant in any way: Kapla!

 I kind of like it that I'm a Klingon because it's handy to be strong, direct and a little bit crazy when asserting your honor and integrity (Aspects of Mother, Stonerdate 11.29.10).
 I need to do something about that chip, though, because if I'm ever going to heal in an energetic sense which always has subsequent physical effects - I've got to work a little spiritual alchemy, and turn that lead to gold.
-Ergo: last Tuesday, I asked Jon-El Wisdom out for drinks this week at Cafe Luxembourg.
-Dinner, too, if he can spare the time away from his boys.
+Ergo: last Tuesday, I asked Mr. Wisdom out for drinks this week at Cafe Luxembourg.
 I wanted to wait a week or so because, even though I hadn't figured out about the chip on my shoulder when I asked him out, I know that it takes a while for me to get back to my usual charming self after I've gone fully Klingon.

 I've decided that this particular situation calls for me to feel my absolute best charming self - which is where the black patent leather Cole Haan pumps come in.